rpm-software-management/dnf5/doc/dnf5_plugins/reposync.8.rst

     Specifies the root path where downloaded metadata files are stored.
 If not specified, it defaults to the value of ``--destdir``.

+``--min-buildtime <YYYY-MM-DD>``
+    Download only packages with buildtime newer or equal to YYYY-MM-DD.
+    Note that this option may result in partially synchronized repositories and the missing packages can cause dependency issues.

 ``--newest-only, -n``
     Download only the latest package versions from each repository.